oopsmails/general-info/Docker/docker-mongodb-ElementaryOS.md

 The image confirms we have access to the MongoDB shell.
 The MongoDB shell launches and the prompt is ready to accept your commands.

-Instead of just typing mongo, you can additionally define a specific host and port by typing: mongo -host localhost -port 27017
+Instead of just typing *mongo*, you can additionally define a specific host and port by typing:

+`mongo -host localhost -port 27017 `

+*connecting to: mongodb://127.0.0.1:27017/list?compressors=disabled&gssapiServiceName=mongodb*

 With the MongoDB shell, you can now create a database, add collections or manage individual documents.

 How to Exit MongoDB and Interactive Shell

 Type exit to leave the MongoDB shell and then exit once again to leave the Interactive shell.

 Steps to exit mongo bash and Docker interactive shell.

 As an alternative, you can type quit() or use Ctrl-C to exit the shell.

 # Stopping and Restarting MongoDB Database